 Consuming alcohol in small amounts is unlikely to cause seizures.
 However, drinking an excessive amount of alcohol over a short period may trigger a seizure, even for people who do not have epilepsy.

 Alcohol-related seizures are more common when the effects of alcohol on the body are wearing off.
 They can occur 6–72 hours after drinking.
-Consuming alcohol can also disrupt sleep or affect medications, which can increase the risk of a seizure.
+Consuming alcohol can also disrupt sleep or affect medications, increasing the risk of a seizure.

 Flashing lights

 In individuals with photosensitive epilepsy, flashing lights or contrasting patterns can trigger a seizure.
-This type of epilepsy is rare, as roughly 3% of people living with epilepsy experience photosensitive seizures.
+This type of epilepsy is rare, and only about 3% of people with epilepsy experience photosensitive seizures.
 Evidence also suggests that this type is more common among females and younger people.

 Nutrition and deficiencies

-In other cases, vitamin and mineral deficiencies may also trigger seizures.
-While
+Sometimes, vitamin and mineral deficiencies may also trigger seizures.
+Vitamin B6 deficiency may trigger seizures in babies but is

 Illness and infection